 As long as the amount of the schedule II drugs weighs at least 28 grams, any action a person allegedly takes with the drugs qualifies as trafficking.2

-For information about the Nevada crime of trafficking schedule I drugs in Nevada, scroll down to section 7.
+For information about the Nevada crime of trafficking schedule I drugs, scroll down to section 7.

 NRS 453.3395 charges apply when defendants allegedly traffic any of the following schedule 2 substances: